 Eligible employees wanting their dependent children to participate in this program must contact the ELCA tuition exchange liaison at their employing institution to complete an ELCA Tuition Exchange application.

 Limits: Participants may utilize the program for tuition only for a maximum of four full-time academic years at the undergraduate level.
 Summer school may be included in the program.
-The student is responsible for all fees, books, room, board and any other expenses required to attend TLU.
+The student is responsible for all fees, books, housing, food, and any other expenses required to attend TLU.